 There is opposition from residents who regard the storing of cars on the public highway as a basic right.
 There are petitions both for and against.

 People who live or work in the council wards close to the route should contact the councillors expressing support.
 The affected wards are

-Details of the route and a discussion forum can be found here.
+Details of the route can be found here.